PyO3/pyo3/guide/src/class.md

 ## Object properties

-Instance's `__dict__` attributes is not supported by pyo3 library.
-But it is possible to specify instance get/set descriptors.
-Descriptor methods can be defined in `#[methods]` `impl` block only and has to be annotated with `#[getter]` or `[setter]` attributes. i.e.
+Descriptor methods can be defined in
+`#[methods]` `impl` block only and has to be annotated with `#[getter]` or `[setter]` attributes. i.e.